astral-sh/ruff/docs/faq.md

 Beyond the rule set, Ruff's primary limitation vis-à-vis Flake8 is that it does not support custom lint rules.
 (Instead, popular Flake8 plugins are re-implemented in Rust as part of Ruff itself.)

-There are a few other minor incompatibilities between Ruff and the originating Flake8 plugins:

-- Ruff doesn't implement all the "opinionated" lint rules from flake8-bugbear.
+One minor difference is that Ruff doesn't include all the 'opinionated' rules from flake8-bugbear.
-- Note: Prior to v.0.6.0, depending on your project structure, Ruff and isort could differ in their detection of first-party code.
-(This was often solved by modifying the `src` property, e.g., to `src = ["src"]`, if your code was nested in a `src` directory.)
-This should no longer be the case as the default behaviour is to now look at `src` as well.

 ## How does Ruff's linter compare to Pylint?